GoldinGuy/CollegeCompendium/README.md

 ### We Complement Your CS Journey By Cataloging Classes Across Topics & Experience Levels

 College Compendium serves a single purpose: we help you find your next Computer Science resource or curriculum.
-Regardless of where you are in your journey, we provide a catalog of classes that are relevant to your skill-level, time-commitment, and learning style.
-This project is maintained by two student developers that are passionate about providing a high-quality, accessible education to intellectually curious students across the world.
-Learning Computer Science can be a very difficult journey, which is why we've compiled a catalog of courses to help you achieve your personal goals, regardless of interest, skill level, or time commitment.
+Regardless of where you are in your journey, we've compiled a catalog of CS course resources that are relevant to your skill-level, time-commitment, and learning style.
+With hundreds of classes (and growing), you will never hit a dead end.

 [View Site](https://collegecompendium.org)